 Studying modalities which would enable me to relieve pain and discomfort from workouts, strenuous weekend warrior jaunts, overwork and fatigue, I have a variety of techniques to relieve this discomfort.

-Massage for Men: As you enter the massage room, you will be enveloped in soaring, meditative music.
-Climbing onto the heated massage table, you begin the session by taking some deep breaths, allowing relaxation to do deeper with each breath.
+As you enter the massage room, you will be enveloped in soaring, meditative music.
+Climbing onto the heated massage table, we begin the session by taking some deep breaths, allowing relaxation to do deeper with each breath.

 Taking long, deep strokes down to your lower back, up your sides, then down again, I knead out the stiffness in your spinal erectors.
 I then work on your shoulders, and traps, gently stretching the neck muscles.